jinlab-washu/genomics-analysis-helper-scripts/sam_bfx.md

 Your compute group should be named something like this `compute-$lab` where $lab is the directory given to your lab or PI.

+1. Export your group as a 'variable' named GROUP.
+Replace YOUR_GROUP with your actual group name

+    > If you look at Week5, we also ran this command.
+For simplicity when running the following commands, let's set a variable for the group.

+    `export GROUP=YOUR_GROUP`

+    > To access a variables value in linux, we use the dollar sign `$`.
+If we set `GROUP=compute-group2`, $GROUP will equal compute-group2.
+You can double check this by running the command `echo $GROUP`.

-1. Run the command below to start an interactive session with the GATK4 docker image.
-The GATK4 version is 4.1.8.1
+2. Run the command below to start an interactive session with the GATK4 docker image.
+The GATK4 version is 4.1.9.0
     ```
     LSF_DOCKER_VOLUMES="$HOME:$HOME /scratch1/fs1/$GROUP:/scratch1/fs1/$GROUP /storage1/fs1/$GROUP/Active:/storage1/fs1/$GROUP/Active /storage1/fs1/bga/Active:/storage1/fs1/bga/Active" \
     bsub -G compute-$GROUP -a 'docker(broadinstitute/gatk:4.1.9.0)' -M 8000M -R 'select[mem>8000M] rusage[mem=8000M]' -Is -q general-interactive /bin/bash